Click on the pictures for a larger view.

 Carapace strikingly round shaped.
 Light brown to almost black or gold with a white border and a short white median band.
 Area around the anterior eyes is also white.
 Next to the lateral eyes are conspicuous white tufts of hair in the shape of a laurel wreath.

 Legs orange to beige sometimes black annulated with black and white spines and dark ends.
-First pair of legs is a lot darker and remarkably thickened and enlarged.
+Pair of legs I is a lot darker and remarkably thickened and enlarged.

 Palps orange to beige with dark ends.

 Very variable.
 From dry, rocky or sandy areas to large leaves of shrubs and plants.

 Common in the Mediterranean area and the Canary Islands.